+Note.
+The ambiguity of events is based on the target article’s categorization.
+Please refer to Table 12 for the full list and categorization of the events.

 Measures

-Details of all measures are provided in the supplementary.
-The specific items chosen and sued from each scale were not reported in the original article, and we therefore used the scales as is based on reported items in other studies.
-We summarized adjustments and deviations in Table 5.
+Details of all measures are provided in the supplementary (“Instructions and experimental material” section).
+The specific items chosen and used from each scale were not reported in the original article, and we therefore used the scales as is based on reported items in other studies.
+We included the Cronbach alpha level reported in the target article and aimed to compare with the reliability of the measures in the current study (see Table 5).
+We summarized adjustments and deviations in Table 6.

+Table 5

+Comparison of Cronbach alpha of the measures